 Making the pathway accessible

-Sometimes called the “yellow brick road” by Arboretum staff, the upgraded path is part of a larger project to make a fully accessible trail, from the east end of the Arboretum GATEway Garden near the Davis Commons Shopping Center to Mrak Hall Drive.
+Sometimes called the “yellow brick road” by Arboretum and Public Garden staff, the upgraded path is part of a larger project to make a fully accessible trail, from the east end of the Arboretum GATEway Garden near the Davis Commons Shopping Center to Mrak Hall Drive.
 Once this section of path work is completed, only one more section near the Wyatt Deck will need to be upgraded to complete the accessible trail.

 Construction is anticipated to take at least two months, though a rainy winter could mean delays.